 Dr. Christopher Adams, Assistant Professor of Tree Fruit Entomology, MCAREC, is a lifelong entomologist who spent his childhood investigating the natural world with a field guide in his back pocket.
 Chris received his Ph.D. in entomology under the guidance of Dr. Larry Gut, Dr. Matt Grieshop, and the distinguished Dr. Jim Miller.
 His work examines insect behavior, chemical ecology, and modeling of large scale insect movement, and contributed to Trapping of Small Organisms Moving Randomly: Principles and Applications to Pest Monitoring and Management.
 His years of on-farm research experience provide him with opportunities to work directly with growers and extension specialists.

 Dr. Navneet Kaur, Assistant Professor, Extension Entomologist: Field Crops joined Oregon State University October 2019.
 Her research has largely focused on the development and implementation of IPM in warm-season turfgrass, cool-season grass seed crops, and potatoes.
-She received her Ph.D. in entomology from the University of Florida (2013), and was a postdocs studying ergot disease at OSU’s HAREC from 2014-2017, followed by another postdoc studies at the University of Idaho until 2019.
-Dr. Kaur is excited to involve in research and extension programming for addressing high priority entomological needs in field crops for the sustainable pest management in Oregon.
+She received her Ph.D. in entomology from the University of Florida (2013), and was a post-doc studying ergot disease at OSU’s HAREC from 2014-2017, followed by another postdoc appointment at the University of Idaho until 2019.
+Dr. Kaur is excited to be involved in research and extension programming for addressing high priority entomological needs in field crops for sustainable pest management in Oregon.

 Dr. John Spring, Assistant Professor of Integrated Pest Management, COAREC, did graduate work at Washington State University in weed science, finishing in 2017.
 Between there and starting at OSU he worked for Colorado State University Extension as an Area Extension Agent in agronomy and weed science in northeast Colorado.